Blog-Reference and Blog-Reference on Mar 24

 (iv) Because of this, economics from Jevons/Walras/Menger onward to DSGE is NOT dismissed because it has not predicted crises.
 Neoclassics is unacceptable because it is logically and empirically inconsistent.

-(v) From the structural axioms follows the elementary version of the Profit Law.** You, or a competent economist for that matter, are invited to test it against the DSGE profit law.
-This test, though, is an entirely separate issue and should not distract from the fact that neoclassical economics is axiomatically false since more than 140 years.
+(v) From the structural axioms follows the elementary version of the Profit Law.#2 You, or a competent economist for that matter, are invited to test it against the DSGE profit law.
+This test, though, is an entirely separate issue and should not distract from the fact that neoclassical economics is axiomatically false for more than 150 years.

 (vi) That the Fed uses DSGE does not speak for DSGE but against the Fed.